aslanka/client-side-tutoring-web/README.md

 This is the client side website for my Tutoring company- developed in Angular 5

 # [Live Demo]
-Here is a working live demo :  https://angular.ganatan.com/
+Here is a working live demo :

 https://user-images.githubusercontent.com/49008222/218656484-633353c1-024e-4374-b678-d43af490e778.mp4

-When you book an appointment, it triggers a python rest api to send a confirmation email On the [view tutors] page- the employee information is being pulled from mongodb
+When you book an appointment, it triggers a python rest api to send a confirmation email.
+On the [view tutors] page- the employee information is being pulled from mongodb

 ## Quick start